fluxprotocol/fpo-evm/docs/relayer.md

 ## Relayer model

-For increased redundancy, we encourage protocols to implement a relayer price feed to verify against a main price feed.
+For increased redundancy, protocols are encouraged to implement a relayer price feed to verify against a main price feed.
 The contract `RelayerPriceFeedConsumer` demonstrates an example of how a relayer oracle might be used:

 ```solidity
 (, int256 price, , uint256 timestamp, ) = priceFeed.latestRoundData();